Cross-agency enforcement analytics

 What data sources does LaborAudit use for supplier risk assessment?

 LaborAudit unifies five data sources: DOL Wage & Hour Division, NLRB, OSHA, SEC EDGAR, and state attorneys general enforcement actions.
-All data is linked through Bayesian entity resolution into a canonical employer graph with full SourceSeal data provenance.
+All data is linked through automated entity resolution into a canonical employer graph with full data provenance tracking.

 How does cross-agency enforcement analytics help with ESG due diligence?